Maureen Emerson

 Paperback - 248pp - approx 40 illustrations & photographs - ISBN 978-0-9558321-0-9

-Escape to Provence is the true story of two remarkable women who, with style and energy, carved out new lives for themselves in the South of France in the first part of the last century.
-An American, Elisabeth Parrish Starr, and an Englishwoman, Winifred (Peggy) Fortescue, the author of the best-selling Perfume From Provence, both escaped to Provence for quite different reasons.
-Elisabeth as the result of a personal tragedy, coupled with a need to live her life without censure, and Peggy because she and her husband felt that in Provence ‘one could be poor with dignity’.
+Escape to Provence is the true story of two remarkable women who, with style and energy, in the tremulous peace between two world wars, carved out new lives for themselves in a village in the South of France.
+An American from Philadelphia, Elisabeth Parrish Starr a heroine of the Great War, and an Englishwoman, the author Winifred (Peggy) Fortescue, whose memoir Perfume from Provence became a best-seller of the 1930s and '40s, both escaped to Provence for quite different reasons.
+Elisabeth as the result of a personal tragedy involving the nephew of President Theodore Roosevelt, and Peggy because she and her husband felt that in Provence 'one could be poor with dignity'.

-Watch a short video of Maureen talking about her book!
+Watch a video of Maureen talking about her book at the link below!

 BOOK REVIEWS